-Our collaboration with Seattle Genetics
+Our collaboration with Seagen

-On February 8, 2018, we entered into the Seattle Genetics Collaboration Agreement and a non-exclusive Anticalin platform technology license agreement with Seattle Genetics, or the Seattle Genetics Platform License, collectively referred to as the Seattle Genetics Agreements, pursuant to which the parties will develop multiple targeted bispecific IO treatments for solid tumors and blood cancers.
+On February 8, 2018, we entered into the Seagen Collaboration Agreement and a non-exclusive Anticalin platform technology license agreement with Seagen, or the Seagen Platform License, collectively referred to as the Seagen Agreements, pursuant to which the parties will develop multiple targeted bispecific IO treatments for solid tumors and blood cancers.

-Under the terms of the Seattle Genetics Agreements, Seattle Genetics paid us a \$30 million upfront fee, will pay tiered royalties on net sales up to the low double-digits, and will pay us up to \$1.2 billion in total success-based payments across three product candidates.
-The companies will pursue multiple antibody-Anticalin fusion proteins during a research phase, and Seattle Genetics has the option to select up to three therapeutic programs for further development.
-Prior to the initiation of a pivotal trial, we may opt into global co-development and U.S. commercialization of the second program and share in global costs and profits on a 50/50 basis.
-Seattle Genetics will solely develop, fund and commercialize up to two other programs.
-Seattle Genetics may also decide to select additional candidates from the initial research phase for further development in return for the payment to us of additional fees, milestone payments, and royalties.
+Under the terms of the Seagen Agreements, Seagen paid us a \$30 million upfront fee and will pay tiered royalties on net sales up to the low double-digits.
+Additionally, Seagen will pay us up to \$1.2 billion in total success-based payments, as of December 31, 2021, across three product candidates.
+The companies will pursue multiple Anticalin-antibody fusion proteins during a research phase, and Seagen has the option to select up to three therapeutic programs for further development.
+On March 25, 2021 we announced an amendment to the Seagen Collaboration Agreement whereby our option to co-develop and co-commercialize the second of three programs in the collaboration was converted to a co-promotion option for one of the three programs in the United States, with Seagen solely responsible for the development and overall commercialization of that program.
+We will be entitled to increased royalties in the event that we choose to exercise the co-promotion option for that program.
+As a result of this amendment, Seagen will solely develop, fund and commercialize all three programs.
+Seagen may also decide to select additional candidates from the initial research phase for further development in return for the payment to us of additional fees, milestone payments and royalties.

-The term of each of the Seattle Genetics Agreements ends upon the expiration of all of Seattle Genetics' payment obligations under such Seattle Genetics Agreement.
-The Seattle Genetics Collaboration Agreement may be terminated by Seattle Genetics on a product-by-product basis for convenience beginning 12 months after its effective date upon 90 days' notice or, for any program where a pivotal study has been initiated, upon 180 days' notice.
-Any program may be terminated at Seattle Genetics' option.
-If any program is terminated by Seattle Genetics after a pre-defined pre-clinical stage, we will have full rights to continue such program.
-If any program is terminated by Seattle Genetics prior to such pre-defined pre-clinical stage, we will have the right to continue to develop such program but will be obligated to offer a co-development option to Seattle Genetics for such program.
-The Seattle Genetics Collaboration Agreement may also be terminated by Seattle Genetics or us for an uncurred material breach by the other party upon 90 days' notice, subject to extension for an additional 90 days if the material breach relates to diligence obligations and subject, in all cases, to dispute resolution procedures.
-The Seattle Genetics Collaboration Agreement may also be terminated due to the other party's insolvency and may in certain instances, including for reasons of safety, be terminated on a product-by-product basis.
-Each party may also terminate the Seattle Genetics Agreements if the other party challenges the validity of any patents licensed under the Seattle Genetics Agreements, subject to certain exceptions.
-The Seattle Genetics Platform License will terminate upon termination of the Seattle Genetics Collaboration Agreement, whether in its entirety or on a product-by-product basis.
+The term of each of the Seagen Agreements ends upon the expiration of all of Seagen's payment obligations under such Seagen Agreement.
+The Seagen Collaboration Agreement may be terminated by Seagen on a product-by-product basis for convenience beginning 12 months after its effective date upon 90 days' notice or, for any program where a pivotal study has been initiated, upon 180 days' notice.
+Any program may be terminated at Seagen's option.
+If any program is terminated by Seagen after a predefined pre-clinical stage, we will have full rights to continue such program.
+If any program is terminated by Seagen prior to such pre-defined pre-clinical stage, we will have the right to continue to develop such program but will be obligated to offer a co-development option to Seagen for such program.
+The Seagen Collaboration Agreement may also be terminated by Seagen or us for an uncured material breach by the other party upon 90 days' notice, subject to extension for an additional 90 days if the material breach relates to diligence obligations and subject, in all cases, to dispute resolution procedures.
+The Seagen Collaboration Agreement may also be terminated due to the other party's insolvency and may in certain instances, including for reasons of safety, be terminated on a product-by-product basis.
+Each party may also terminate the Seagen Agreements if the other party challenges the validity of any patents licensed under the Seagen Agreements, subject to certain exceptions.
+The Seagen Platform License will terminate upon termination of the Seagen Collaboration Agreement, whether in its entirety or on a product-by-product basis.